Local Government and Official Information &

 If we don’t hold the information you’re looking for and we think the information is held by another local

-authority or government agency i.e. Auckland Transport, we’ll transfer your request to them.
+authority or government agency e.g Auckland Transport, we’ll transfer your request to them.
 If this happens,

-we’ll let you know in writing within 10 working days of receiving your request.
+we’ll let you know in writing within 10 working days of receiving your request that your request has been

 Responding to your request